GhostlyShare for local app previews

-GhostlyShare is a compact Windows tray app that detects local web apps and creates public links without deployment, DNS configuration, or browser tab clutter.
+GhostlyShare is a compact desktop app for Windows and Ubuntu/Debian Linux that detects local web apps and converts them into public Cloudflare-powered links without deployment, DNS configuration, or browser tab clutter.

 Product concept